Scheduled MonumentsEnglandSmall multivallate hillfort known as Pitchbury Ramparts

 What is Small multivallate hillfort known as Pitchbury Ramparts?

-Pitchbury Ramparts is a multivallate hillfort located in Essex, England, dating to the Iron Age.
+Pitchbury Ramparts is a small multivallate hillfort located in Essex, England, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019959.

 Who is responsible for protecting Small multivallate hillfort known as Pitchbury Ramparts?